 Many factors influence a person during the online shopping process.
 People give up on buying for various reasons.
 But often those reasons are the same for many and have a clear hierarchy.

-So, we decided to take a look at some of the shopping cart abandonment stats and the importance of online shopping cart abandonment.
+Therefore, we decided to take a look at some of the shopping cart abandonment stats and the importance of online shopping cart abandonment.
 This will help you understand better the hurdles your business is facing as well as the potential buyer.

-Shopping Cart Abandonment Stats (Editor’s Choice)
+Top Shopping Cart Abandonment Stats (Editor’s Choice)

 - The average cart abandonment rate is 69.57%.